 We will be flexible and realistic in applying the sequential approach, in particular where key sector and employment uses are proposed, to ensure that different uses are developed in the most appropriate locations.
 It is important that community, education and healthcare facilities are located where they are easily accessible to the communities that they intend to serve.
-We recognise that for some uses, such as sports centres and schools, a town centre location may not always be the appropriate location for them, particularly where sports pitches are part of the proposal.
+We recognise that for some uses, such as sports centres and schools, a town centre location for them, particularly where sports pitches are part of the proposal.